anniecdavis27/SEI-react-project/README.md

-# SEI-react-project
+# Cirrus
-Cirrus - an Air Pollution tracking app using the AirVisual API.
+An Air Pollution tracking app using the AirVisual API.

 ## API key:
 ts: timestamp<br />